 Capacity Limits: Minimum: 6 months, Maximum: 55 lbs

-The Inglesina Net earned a 7th place rank out of 19 strollers.
-It earned an 8 of 10 for maneuverability being one of the lightest and smallest folded strollers in our tests.
+The Inglesina Net earned an 8 of 10 for maneuverability and is one of the lightest and smallest folded strollers in our tests.
 This stroller is an inexpensive option that still manages to score about average for every metric, proving that even an inexpensive product can compete with the more expensive options.
-With a breathable seat back, collapsing fold and 4 panel canopy, this minimalist stroller has what you need for quick trips on hot days.
-While it suffered somewhat for maneuverability and ease of use, there isn't much available in the price range that scored higher, with the Recaro EasyLife earning the high score for ease of us and quality, but costing about $50 more on average.
-We think In Net is a good options for parents who value size and weight over features and off road abilities.
-If you need something small for travel, and won't be taking long adventures, the Net might be a good budget friendly option for you.
+With a breathable seat back, collapsing fold and 4-panel canopy, this minimalist stroller has what you need for quick trips on hot days.
+While it suffered somewhat for maneuverability and ease of use, there isn't much available in the price range that scored higher, with the Zoe XL1 Best v2 earning the high score for ease of use, but costing about $50 more on average.
+We think the Net is a good option for parents who value size and weight over features and off-road abilities.
+If you need something small for travel, and won't be taking long adventures, the Net might be a good budget-friendly option for you.